Reggie Sutton

-Reginald Eugene Sutton (born February 15, 1965) is an American former professional football cornerback in the National Football League (NFL) and Arena Football League (AFL).
+Reginald Eugene Sutton (born February 15, 1965) is an American former professional football player who was a cornerback in the National Football League (NFL) and Arena Football League (AFL).
 He was selected by the New Orleans Saints in the fifth round of the 1986 NFL draft.
-He played college football at Miami.
+He played college football for the Miami Hurricanes.
 Sutton was also a member of the Miami Dolphins during the 1990 offseason.